Zelensky criticizes Brazilian neutrality: ‘If someone captures land, kills a people, rapes women and tortures children, how can I be neutral?’ | World

 Zelensky describes Bolsonaro’s reaction

 Bolsonaro said he supports Ukraine and its sovereignty and the integrity of the country’s territory.
-“I want to believe that,” said the Ukrainian leader.
+“I want to believe this,” said the Ukrainian leader.

 Then he again said that the cause of Ukraine must be taken up by all.
 “Otherwise, it’s not civilization, it’s just cynicism,” he said.